About Kathmandu

 Cultural Etiquette and Customs:

-- Respect for Tradition: When visiting temples and religious sites, remember to dress modestly and remove your shoes before entering.
+- Respect for Traditions: When visiting temples and religious sites, remember to dress modestly and remove your shoes before entering.
+It's also customary to walk around stupas and prayer wheels in a clockwise direction.

 Transportation Tips and Local Navigation Advice: